alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 give $$C, x$$, and Bob give nothing.
 Bob can now securely compute $$C(x)$$, learning as little about $$C$$ or $$x$$ as possible.
 Now, Alice could have evaluated $$C(x)$$ by herself, because she knows both inputs.
-But, suppose Alice is a client, and Bob is a Google or Amazon datacenter.
+But, suppose Alice is a client, and Bob is a Google or Amazon data center.
 Alice can leverage the power of cloud computing, *without telling the cloud provider what she wants to compute*.
 * This is the two-party computation (2PC) case.
 There are protocols for the